List of airports in Gujarat: List

 The list includes international, domestic, military and non-operational airports with their respective ICAO and IATA codes.

 Other disused airfields and airports owned by the Government of Gujarat are located at Chad Bet, Dhrangadhra, Wankaner, Wadhwan, Radhanpur, Khambhaliya, Morbi, Parsoli, Limdi.
 Most of them were developed by the erstwhile princely states during the period of British India.
 A disused military airstrip owned by the Indian Air Force is located at Khavda in Kutch.

 New airfields are being planned by the GUJSAIL at Morbi and tourism and pilgrimage places such as Palitana, Ambaji, Dwarka and Dholavira.
 The Government of Gujarat has signed memorandum of understanding in 2016 with the Union Ministry of Civil Aviation for overhaul of 11 airports and runways at Surat, Bhavnagar, Jamnagar, Porbandar, Keshod, Junagadh, Amreli, Bhuj, Kandla, Deesa and Mehsana under the Regional Connectivity Scheme.

-The Airports Authority of India has planned an international airport at Dholera and proposed a domestic airport at Rajpipla.
+The Airports Authority of India has planned an international airport at Dholera and proposed a domestic airport at Rajula and Rajpipla.